vippsas/vipps-signup-api/vipps-signup-api.md

 ```

 Please note that the link is valid for 30 days only.
-If the signup link has expired, it will give an error: "Agreement not found".
+If the signup link has expired, it will get an message telling them to contact the partner.
-The fix is to simply initiate a new signup.
+The fix is for the partner to simply initiate a new signup.

 ### The signup form, KYC and signing process